scg-unibe-ch/ese2016-team3/documentation/QuestionList.md

 > A user can put an ad to sell properties directly or through an auction.

+- Should properties for sale be listed on a separate page or should there just be a sign for each property about whether it is for rent or for sale?
+- What information about the property needs to be shared, is it the same as for a property that is up for rent?
+- How do we make CLEAR (graphically) which properties are for rent and which for sale?
+- Should a user be able to put up a property for sale AND rent?
+- Should interested users for an auction be able to bet whatever they like or do they have to choose from existing proposals?
+- Does the owner of the property need more information about the betters than just the amount they're betting?
+(Should they fill out a form with contact information)

 ### Requirement 2

 > A user can search for properties for sale similarly to the search form for properties for rent